SenZHANG-GitHub/graph-text-style-transfer/eval/README.md

 Folder **classifier** - codes to get style classifier for the evaluation of style transfer

-Folder **evaluation_models" - auxiliary models used for running evaluation experiments
+Folder **evaluation_models** - auxiliary models used for running evaluation experiments

 ## Get style lexicon
 Step 1: (Only Need to Do Once)